 Also, if the hardware has been financed and has reached the end of the agreement, it will need to be returned to prevent additional costs.
 You then need to look at the installed software on the reclaimed device.

 Nowadays, the software present on reclaimed hardware is likely to be worth than the actual hardware.
-Consequently, it is important that you reharvest all the installed licenses, making them available for use elsewhere.
+Consequently, it is important that you reharvest all the installed licenses, making them available for use elsewhere to bring to software costs.
 This will not only help ensure you remain compliant, it will also reduce the need to purchase extra licenses going forward.
 It can also help you reduce software maintenance costs by reducing your installed base.

 As well as cost reduction, security is another major benefit of reclaiming IT assets.
 Unpatched systems using older software represent a very real backdoor security threat that, when connected to the corporate network, leave you wide open to attack by viruses, spam and malware.
 By reharvesting these licenses you remove this threat at a stroke.

 So, having decided that reclaiming IT assets is well worth your while, with a clearly demonstrable ROI, how do you go about it?
-Obviously, a good ITAM program is essential, otherwise you will have no idea what is actually out there and not being used.
+Obviously, a good IT asset management (ITAM) program is essential, otherwise you will have no idea what is actually out there and not being used.
 This is particularly the case with hardware not connecting to the network.
 Once identified, the reclamation can be mandatory (policy-based), or voluntary.

 If voluntary, offering an amnesty and publicising it via your usual organizational communication channels (newsletter, intranet, posters on the notice board etc.) can be a good way of quickly and easily reclaiming hardware.

 Reharvesting software from systems in use can be a little more controversial and so requires some thought and rules.
 For example, do you ask the user if you can remove unused software, or do you just do it, if they haven’t used it for say 60 or 90 days?